Arizona Sports Betting Laws

 Online sportsbooks are safe to use if you live in Arizona.
 The key is that it must be based offshore in order to be considered a legal Arizona sports betting site.
 Legitimate online sportsbooks will only offer secure banking options to fund and withdraw from your account.
 All of your financial information is encrypted, and you can trust that your contact information is never sold to third parties.
 The latest technology and encryption keeps your online sports betting account protected.
-Any reputable online sportsbook will provide a safe environment to bet on sports.
+Reputable legal betting sites will provide a safe environment to bet on sports.

 Has Anyone Been Arrested For Sports Betting In Arizona?

 State records show that no one has been arrested for online sports betting in Arizona.
 There are no laws against using an offshore online sportsbook, and therefore bettors are not being penalized for doing so.
 The only way to get in trouble for sports betting in AZ is if you were running your own sports betting organization, which we would never condone as it is clearly illegal.
 If you stick to online sports betting, you should not run into any issues.

 What Should I Do If My Bank Didn't Process My Credit Or Debit Card Deposit?

 You still have other options if your bank does not process your credit or debit card deposit.
 The UIGEA is a banking restriction that can cause your bank to restrict transactions related to online gaming.
 Online cashiers use multiple payment processors for banking transactions, so if you try your card again at a later time it may work.
 It could also be as simple as calling customer service and asking if a payment specialist can try processing the deposit by phone.
 If you are unable to get your card to go through after several attempts, you can try using an alternative payment option.
 Prepaid Visa cards and bitcoin are two of the best methods.